-This data source allows researchers to collect participants’ Google Chrome browsing history, providing insights into web usage patterns that can be manually exported by the participant from Google Takeout and then uploaded to Avicenna via a survey’s File question.
+This data source allows researchers to collect participants’ Google Chrome browsing history through a manual upload process.
+Participants export their browsing history from Google Takeout and upload the resulting file to Avicenna using a survey File question.

 Use Cases